We asked riders to share their impressions of the gear they've been using to the fullest this winter.

 There is only one climbing support, but it's no problem if you're climbing on a gentle slope.

-Another plus is that when switching to Walk Mode, there's no need to change the heel piece; you just lift the brake lever and step on it, which is very simple.
+Also, when switching to Walk Mode, there's no need to change the heel piece; just raise the brake lever and step on it, which is very simple and convenient.

 ●Review